The Best Surety Bond Companies for 2026

 Commercial Bonds

 Commercial bonds are usually a legal requirement for a business to be licensed to operate, enacted by a federal, state, or local law.
-The purpose of these bonds is to protect the public: if a business acts illegally or in a manner that harms a customer or member of the public, the surety bond will compensate someone who brings a successful claim against that business, and the surety will seek to recover the cost from the business.
-Commercial bonds can be used in any number of industries to make sure companies meet their obligations under the law and to their customers, from auto dealers to warehouses to notaries to alcohol manufacturers and distributors.
+The purpose of these bonds is to protect the obligee (the government entity) and the public: if a business violates regulations or harms a customer, the surety bond will compensate the claimant.
+As is the case with all surety bonds, the surety will then seek to recover the full cost of the claim and any associated legal fees from the business.
+Commercial bonds are used across a variety of sectors to ensure that businesses and individuals—ranging from auto dealers and warehouses to alcohol manufacturers and notaries—meet their legal and professional obligations.
+These bonds ensure that companies follow applicable laws, pay required taxes to the government, and fulfill their duties to their customers.

 Court Bonds

-A court bond is a surety bond that one would need to secure when acting as part of the court system.
+A court bond is a specialized type of commercial surety bond required for individuals or entities involved in legal proceedings or those appointed by a judge to a position of trust.
 Such bonds may be required to reduce the risks of financial loss or to ensure that someone tasked with a specific responsibility by a court of law completes that task.
 For example, if a court makes a monetary judgment and one party appeals, the court may require a bond to be put in place to ensure that the party who wins the judgment receives payment if the appeal fails.
 Another example is a bond put in place for a particular individual appointed as a guardian or custodian for minors to ensure that the individual acts in the minor’s best interest.
 Similarly, a bond might be put in place for the executor of a will to ensure that the executor distributes the estate’s assets appropriately.

 Are Surety Bonds Required?